-We currently build in most parts of Washington, along with Western Oregon and NW Idaho.
+We currently build in Western Washington and Western Oregon.
 Typically, we only build within 100 miles of our branch locations.
 Please view our Build Area Map to see if we cover your location.
 The main areas we build in are color-coded on the map.
 If your area is not fully covered in our build area, please contact us and we can review if building in your location would be possible for us.

 At True Built Home, we strive to be transparent with our customers about costs, so we list the price to build each of our homes along with the details of the home plans.
 Click here to explore our home plans.

 The price of the home does not include land, site prep/development, or optional upgrades.
 Price may vary based on your build location.
 Please contact us to get the most accurate quote.

 While we don’t offer in-house financing, we do work with a variety of lenders to make this easy for you.
 We have preferred lenders that we work with on a regular basis.
 These lenders specialize in traditional construction loans, while some specialize in FHA or VA loans.
 Please view our list of our preferred lenders who can help you get started with the loan process.

 Cost per square foot is a terrible means of accurately measuring the costs associated with building a new home.
 If you’re trying to use cost per square foot as a means of comparing estimates between home builders, you might be comparing apples to oranges.
 Do you know all of the costs and materials that each builder includes in their pricing?